Gateway 2 Unit 1: Education

 • Equal opportunities/rights/status

 A request is asking someone to do a favor or for something.
-It’s important to be polite when doing so.
+It’s essential to be polite when doing so.
 Making and responding to a request can be done in different ways.
 The following lines will show you how.

 Making Request

-• Could you, please…….?
+• Could you please…….?

 • Can you………….?